technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 The proposed solutions take advantage of a wide range of Azure services in order to enhance the agility, resiliency, and resiliency of the customer's SAP landscape, as well as to deliver additional data integration capabilities.
 In particular, it provides the following functionality:

   ![Diagram illustrating an Azure data pipeline that leverages SAP and non-SAP data sources.](media/solution_architecture.png 'Solution Architecture Diagram')

+  Sales Order information is stored in an S/4HANA system and payments data is stored in Cosmos DB.
+Synapse Pipelines are used to ingest historical data from both sources.
+Power BI is used to visualize historical data and to create reports.
+Azure Machine Learning is used to create a model to predict incoming cash flow.
+Finally, a data alert is established to identify risky payers whose payments are typically late.
+This alert triggers a Power Automate process that will in-turn flag the risky payers in SAP.

 _Data ingestion and integration_